kranthikandi/Estimator/README.md

 Parsing the Json(Providers) and Creating Markers on Gmaps.
 Google map Places API to Auto complete and point markers on Map.

+# Future Improvments
+Create Circle after Searching for Construction site.
+Use Google Map Direction API.
+Input the Variables for Complete Estimation.
+Email or Create PDF of Quote.